Announcing: Our Shopify integration is available now!

 Chatbots come in all shapes and sizes and exist on multiple platforms (e.g. your website, and on social media).
 While diverse, they all serve similar functions: to automate answers to routine support and sales queries.
 They coordinate your first point-of-contact with a potential buyer or user and remove the burden of answering the same questions over and over again from your human team.

 Who might the audience for a chatbot be?
 It depends on where your bot lives and which questions it will answer.
-Bots can even be broken down by public-facing or customer-facing types.
+Bots can even be broken down into public-facing or customer-facing types.

 You may have multiple chatbots deployed across the following: